Editor’s Note: This post was updated on August 9, 2018, for accuracy and comprehensiveness. It was originally published on November 20, 2017.

 WHY MEAL FREQUENCY MATTERS

 So, why is it that lower meal frequency seems to be better for weight and fat loss than eating throughout the day?

 The answer has to do with the physiology of your meal intake.
 In another study that found eating twice (rather than six times) per day is better for weight loss, the gut hormone response to lower meal frequency meant subjects were more likely to eat breakfast.
 More on that soon, but for now just know that eating breakfast may help you achieve weight and fat loss.

-Research also shows that fewer eating occasions throughout the day results in greater production of one of the key hormones that increases satiety after a meal, PYY.
+Research also shows that fewer eating occasions throughout the day result in greater production of one of the key hormones that increase satiety after a meal, PYY.
 Higher protein intake was also associated with greater satiety.
-That means it should be easier to stick with a low calorie diet if you eat your allotted calories in just a few meals per day.
+That means it should be easier to stick with a low-calorie diet if you eat your allotted calories in just a few meals per day.
 Make sure to get your protein requirement in too!

 Lower meal frequency isn’t the only strategy you should consider to aid your body composition goal.
 You can combine meal frequency with other habits to boost your chances even more.

 Many people swear by eating breakfast as a key strategy for losing and maintaining weight loss.

 But what does the science say?
 In people who have some weight to lose, and especially those individuals who don’t normally eat breakfast, starting the day off with a healthy meal can help you lose weight and minimize compulsive snacking.